rundeck/docs/docs/learning/solutions/automated-diagnostics/linux-diagnostics-example.md

 ![Timeline Notes](@assets/img/solutions-auto-diag-timeline-notes.png)

 ::: warning Heads Up!
-If the parameters in the **Process Automation Arguments** do not match those in the Job Options of the associated Runbook Automation Job, then you will see the following log in the Automation Actions output report:
+If the parameters in the **Process Automation Arguments** (_Step 6_) do not match those in the Job Options of the associated Runbook Automation Job, then you will see the following log in the Automation Actions output report:
 ```
 Rundeck communication error.
 Status: 400